CocoaDebug/CocoaDebug/README.md

 - Display all app logs in different colors as you like.
 - App memory real-time monitoring.
 - Display app crash logs.

+And More, `DebugMan` support shake device/simulator to hide/show the black bubble.

 ## Requirements